Penalty kick (association football): Subsequent developments

-In 1997, the goal-keeper was once again allowed to move the feet, and was also required to face the kicker.
+In 1997, the goalkeeper was once again allowed to move the feet, and was also required to face the kicker.

-The question of "feinting" during the run-up to a penalty was popularized by Pelé in the 1970s and it was called paradinha, which in Portuguese means "little stop.
+The question of "feinting" during the run-up to a penalty was popularized by Pelé in the 1970s and it was called paradinha, which in Portuguese means "little stop".
 It has occupied the International FA Board since 1982, when it was decided that "if a player stops in his run-up it is an offence for which he shall be cautioned (for ungentlemanly conduct) by the referee".
 However, in 1985 the same body reversed itself, deciding that the "assumption that feigning was an offence" was "wrong", and that it was up to the Referee to decide whether any instance should be penalized as ungentlemanly conduct.
 From 2000 to 2006, documents produced by IFAB specified that feinting during the run-up to a penalty-kick was permitted.
 In 2007, this guidance emphasized that "if in the opinion of the referee the feinting is considered an act of unsporting behaviour, the player shall be cautioned".
 In 2010, because of concern over "an increasing trend in players feinting a penalty kick to deceive the goalkeeper", a proposal was adopted to specify that while "feinting in the run-up to take a penalty kick to confuse opponents is permitted as part of football", "feinting to kick the ball once the player has completed his run-up is considered an infringement of Law 14 and an act of unsporting behaviour for which the player must be cautioned".

+In March 2025, the video assistant referee ruled in a Champions League shootout that a kick by Julián Alvarez counted as a miss due to a double touch: Alvarez' standing foot had skidded and grazed the ball as he kicked it.
+UEFA queried this rationale with IFAB, which issued a "clarification" at its June 2025 meeting that such an accidental double touch should not count as an attacker infringement; instead, the penalty kick should be retaken.